exonum/exonum/doc/testnet-api-tutorial.md

 1. Generate testnet dir and testnet config.

-- `4` is a required indexed parameter and stands for number of nodes in testnet:
+- `4` is a required indexed parameter and stands for the number of nodes in testnet:

     ```bash
     mkdir -p testnet/configuration_service